 Sometimes people add a shot of a liquor when it's served, especially if it starts to reduce in volume.
 Add a cup of water to your Gluhwein if it's going to simmer for a while.

 As well as simmering your Gluhwein in a pot on the stove, you can also use slow cooker to make mulled wine.
 Just add your wine, spices and citrus into the slow cooker, set to low and allow to steep for about 1½ hours before serving.

 - Don't allow the Gluhwein to boil, keep it low and slow

 - To save time, strain using a metal mesh tea strainer when pouring the hot spiced wine into your glasses (like when making loose leaf tea)

 - If using citrus zest and nutmeg, you will need to strain your Gluhwein through a cheesecloth before serving

-- When adding alcohol, try Triple Sec, Cointreau, or even white Rum
+- When adding alcohol, try Triple Sec, Cointreau, White Rum or even Vodka

 - Add some fruit!
 Try sliced apples, or throw in a few frozen blackberries or frozen cherries

 - If simmering for a few hours, add 2 cups of water to keep your wine volume